-To receive credit for this class all examinations, tests and written exercises must be completed and an overall passing grade achieved.
+There are a series of assigned homework readings/note card assignments.
+Students are required to purchase a set of blank note cards - [8"x 5"] to complete a set of written assignments based on text- book readings.
+Details are given in class.
+(4) CLASS DISCUSSIONS/GROUP WORK To receive credit for this class all examinations, tests and written exercises must be completed and an overall passing grade achieved.
 If you miss the midterm examination due to a serious emergency, please provide the instructor with a brief letter of explanation.
-A makeup for the midterm examination will be permitted and only for those students who have a documented emergency situation.)
+A makeup for the midterm examination will be permitted and only for those students who have a documented emergency situation.
+The makeup for the midterm examination will be December 2nd 2013.
 NOTE: I TAKE THE DISCIPLINE OF HISTORY VERY SERIOUSLY AND EXPECT STUDENTS TO BE EQUALLY SERIOUS ABOUT THEIR COMMITMENT TO THEIR WORK.
 You will be expected to work on course materials outside of class for about 1-2 hours per day.
 PLEASE NOTE: The date of the final examination is scheduled at the beginning of the quarter and is published in the college schedule.
 Students are responsible for ascertaining the date and time of the final.
 No other time will be set for students to take the final.
-DO NOT schedule other appointments such as early travel arrangements, vacations, auditions, interviews etc.
+DO NOT schedule other appointments such as early travel arrangements, vacations, auditions, interviews etc. GRADING:

-GRADING:

 Each examination will be worth 100 points.
 Quizzes will generally each count 50 to 70 points calculated as a percentage.
 All results will be reduced to an overall average to decide the final grade.

-(1) The midterm examination will count 25% of the final grade.
-(2) The final examination will count 25% of the final grade.
-(3) Quizzes will count 25% of the final grade.
-(4) Completion of Note Card assignments; Group presentation assignment and Office Consultations- will make up the remaining 25% of the grade.
+The midterm examination will count 25% of the final grade.
+The final examination will count 25% of the final grade.
+Quizzes will count 25% of the final grade and other assigned work - primarily the completion of note card assignments and classroom discussion assignments- will make up the remaining 25% of the grade.
 It is important to remember that at one level history is the narrative of things done, and so students are expected to know an accurate body of facts about the past.
 However the study of history also involves thinking about the changes that have taken place across historic time, why and how these changes came about.
 Superior grades will be earned by students who: (1) demonstrate an accurate knowledge of the historical facts ;(2) organize their material clearly with good supporting evidence; (3) make critical assessments or analyses; (4) are able to apply their knowledge to critical thinking problems.
 There are no courtesy grades for this class.
 Grading is designed to maintain the highest college level standards and to measure as accurately as possible the individual student level of performance against this standard.
 In order to achieve a passing grade students must demonstrate that they have met the requirements of the course and achieved competency in the course objectives.
+GRADES: